Reactive-Network/documentation/docs/education/module-1/how-oracles-work.md

 However, as you may have observed, the smart contract can only request data through the getLatestPrice() function when it's explicitly called.
 To ensure your contract's data remains current, you should periodically invoke the function that queries the oracle.
 This challenge isn't insurmountable; one could simply update the price each time someone interacts with the contract, basing this interaction on the most recent price data.
 Yet this approach falls short of enabling your system to respond to price changes — or other oracle-generated events — in real time.

 In the Ethereum ecosystem, while one smart contract can indeed call another, such calls must initially be triggered by an Externally Owned Account (EOA) address.
 An EOA is an Ethereum address controlled directly by the private key's owner, unlike smart contract addresses, which are governed by contract code.
 Consequently, each transaction is initiated and signed by a specific EOA, restricting the capacity for smart contracts to operate in real time.
-This limitation underscores the distinctive advantage of Reactive Smart Contracts.ty for smart contracts to operate in real-time.
 This limitation underscores the distinctive advantage of Reactive Smart Contracts.

 ## Why We Need Reactive Smart Contracts